yogesh1801/system-intelligence-benchmark/benchmarks/arteval_bench/README.md

 # ArtEvalBench

-`ArtEvalBench` is a benchmark for evaluating AI agents that support the Artifact Evaluation (AE) process by auditing research prototypes (artifacts) that accompany research papers, as part of the peer-review process ([why artifact evaluation?](WHY.md)).
-Artifact evaluation involves reconstructing a reference environment from (partial) specifications, building and configuring complex codebases with often implicit assumptions, preparing datasets and third-party benchmarks whose availability may change over time, orchestrating multi-stage experiments under controlled resource and time budgets, and validating that observed results fall within acceptable tolerance bounds relative to those reported in the paper.
-Despite the intricacy of the process, we believe AI agents can be trained to support reviewers in evaluating artifacts that accompany research papers by automating most of these stages.
+`ArtEvalBench` is a benchmark for evaluating AI agents against Artifact Evaluation (AE) tasks ([why artifact evaluation?](WHY.md)).
+We believe that, despite the complexity of the AE process, AI agents can be succesfully trained to automatically evaluate artifacts that accompany research papers.

 ## Contributor's guide